lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

    :width: 400
    :align: center

 please enter the keys inside, and click ``SAVE`` button.
-Now you can access to backend.ai session using your own key.
+Now you can access to compute session using your own key.

 .. image:: ssh_keypair_dialog_after.png
    :width: 400